determined-ai/determined/docs/integrations/observability/_index.rst

  Prereqs
 *********

--  Determied must be running in a Kubernetes cluster.
+-  Determined must be running in a Kubernetes cluster.

 -  Determined must have the Helm value ``observability.enable_prometheus`` set to true.
 This is defaulted to true.